The Alabama Drug Distribution Statute Covers Illegal Drug Sales and Distribution

 The Alabama drug distribution statute is found that Alabama Code § 13 A – 12 – 211.
 The Alabama drug distribution statute makes it unlawful for a person to sell, furnish, give away, deliver, or distribute a controlled substance.
 A controlled substance is defined in the Alabama drug distribution statute is being any substance listed in the drug schedules I through V. The statute applies to illegal drugs such as methamphetamine, cocaine, or heroin, as well as legal drugs that require a prescription, but which are distributed unlawfully.
 The Alabama drug distribution statute has been interpreted by the Alabama courts to include almost any situation where a controlled substance is transacted.
 For instance, the Alabama courts have interpreted the term “furnish” to include using any means to supply a controlled substance, whether it’s by sale or merely given away.

 A charge under the Alabama drug distribution statute is a Class B Felony.
 A class B felony carries a sentence of not less than two years, but not more than 20 years, and a fine up to $30,000.00.

 Sentence Enhancements Under the Alabama Drug Distribution Statute

 Additionally, there are certain enhancements in the Alabama drug distribution statute.
-A sale or distribution of a drug to a minor carries a sentence of 10 years up to life, with a fine up to $60,000.00.
-Additionally the Alabama drug distribution statute calls for an additional five year sentence for sales or distribution of drugs within 3 miles of the school or public housing project.
+A sale or distribution of a drug to a minor carries a sentence of 10 years up to life, with a fine of up to $60,000.00.
+Additionally, the Alabama drug distribution statute calls for an additional five-year sentence for sales or distribution of drugs within 3 miles of the school or public housing project.
 The additional five-year sentence cannot be run concurrently with any underlying sentence for drug distribution.